 - invalidating any insurance cover on your holiday let – even if you have holiday let cover.
 This is because an insurer will say you have obtained finance by deception, which is fraud.
 The knock on effect could see you placed on the National Fraud Database, effectively restricting you from a number of activities including obtaining loans, other credit and insurance policies

-While this may all sound quite scary, the good news is that using a specialist holiday home mortgage broker will ensure you get the most appropriate loan for your needs.
+While this may all sound quite scary, the good news is that using a specialist holiday let mortgage broker will ensure you get the most appropriate loan for your needs.
+We have been advising clients on holiday lets since 2006 and our brokers are very knowledgeable about the holiday let mortgage criteria that lenders put in place.

 How much can I borrow?

-How much you can borrow for a holiday home mortgage will depend on a number of factors:
+How much you can borrow for a holiday let mortgage will depend on a number of factors:

-- the rental income needs to cover 20-50% of the mortgage payments
+- the rental income needs to cover 20-45% of the mortgage interest payments

 Mortgage repayment methods tend to be interest only; capital and interest; and part and part.